 The Silver Line Helpline – 0800 4 70 80 90

-The Silver Line is the confidential, free helpline for older people across the UK* open every day and night of the year.
-Our specially trained helpline staff:
+The Silver Line is the only confidential, free helpline for older people across the UK open every day and night of the year.
+Our specially trained helpline team can

 68% of calls to the helpline are made at night and weekends.

 Who can use The Silver Line?

 The Silver Line is a helpline and friendship service for people aged 55 and over.

 All helpline calls are free

 The Silver Line Helpline is free to callers.
 All costs of calls are covered by The Silver Line.
 We rely entirely on donations from organisations and people who care about the welfare and safety of older people.
 Find out more about how to support The Silver line here.

 The Silver Line is a confidential helpline.
 Callers are free to express their feelings, and describe their lives honestly, and can trust us to respect their privacy.
 In cases of abuse or neglect, with the callers’ permission, we will involve specialist safeguarding organisations such as Action on Elder Abuse or the appropriate social services team.